 I started programming when I was eight years old and haven't often looked back.
 Along the way I've tried to learn a broad but deep range of skills and knowledge.
 This has given me a rather unique understanding of software and hardware, and the businesses around them.
 I've done a startup in web advertising, worked as a graphics driver developer and am currently researching a new processor design.

 What's driving me?
 I'm not sure - passion is probably the best word for it.
 I get a huge kick out of making things work and understanding why they work.
 I also like fixing that which others have just accepted as broken; though that does lead me to some rather ambitious projects.

 At heart I am also an altruistic person.
 That's why I set up FlingOS and have worked a lot in educational technology.
 At the University of Bristol, I've helped pioneer the Digimakers Roadshow programme, taking our workshops into local primary schools for children as young as 8 to learn computer programming and simple electronics.

-My hope is that I can continue to work on projects I enjoy and to explore my own ideas, some of which could have a big impact on the electronics and related industries.
+My hope is that I can continue to work on projects I enjoy and to explore my own ideas, some of which could have a big impact on electronics and related industries.
 Would I transform UK education if I had the opportunity?
-Yes - but quite honestly being a politician isn't an attractive job these days (if it ever was?).
+Yes - but being a politician isn't an attractive job these days (if it ever was?).